STI testing kits FAQ

 How long will it take for my results to come through?

-Your results will be available 2 days after the lab receive your sample.
+Your results will be available 2 days after the lab receives your sample.

 How do I access my results?